fosm/gtm-bindings/README.md

 C++, Javascript, python 2, ruby and R bindings to the M database

 The goal of this project is to make the M database GT.M available from Javascript and other languages.

-It is common to use the M database from the M language.
-This project provides equivalent bindings to GT.M from Javascript.
+Before attempting to compile, install GT.M and set the GTM_DIST environment variable to the installation folder.

 For any of these bindings, copy "Source/_gtmaccess.m" and "Source/gtm_access.ci" to your M scripts folder.